For Increased Sales Performance

 What this means for you: the ROI of manager coaching

 What does this mean for you?
-While every organization is different, if you assume that your results will be similar, you can easily estimate whether training your managers to coach to the new skills of their salespeople will produce a positive return on that investment.
+While every organisation is different, if you assume that your results will be similar, you can easily estimate whether training your managers to coach to the new skills of their salespeople will produce a positive return on that investment.
 All you need to do is:

 - Take your total revenue and multiply by 24% (Revenue × .24).
 This is the “return” you receive from training the managers because the managers add 24% over the return from salesperson training alone.